dilse07/Customer-Service-Api/src/main/app/README.md

 - using reliable messaging within Mule ESB during system exceptions.
 - Better exposure of API service using HTTPS protocol for wide-use.
 - API response needs to be more stricter and accurate for mobile apps hence sorting and paging traits are added.
+- Need for Continuous Integration/Continuous Delivery to deliver high-quality code with unified working environment.